| What is it?

-Shepherd's Purse Science
+Science on Shepherd's Purse

-~ Whilst there are no clinical trials with Shepherd’s Purse (it is rather difficult to simulate injuries and excessive bleeding in an experimental model!) there have been some interesting glimpses into some of the ways in which it might work through laboratory studes which have indicated that Shepherd’s Purse possesses anti-inflammatory, diuretic and contractile effects on smooth muscle.
+~ Whilst there are no clinical trials with Shepherd’s Purse (it is rather difficult to simulate injuries and excessive bleeding in an experimental model!) there have been some interesting glimpses into some of the ways in which it might work through laboratory studies which have indicated that Shepherd’s Purse possesses anti-inflammatory, diuretic and contractile effects on smooth muscle.

 ~ Injections of Shepherd’s Purse extract caused inhibition of solid tumour growth in an experimental model.
 A similar experiment showed that it reduced the likelihood of hepatoma (the most common form of liver cancer).

-Shepherd's Purse Safety
+Safety of Shepherd's Purse

 Shepherd’s Purse is certainly a safe herb to use for all ages however there are some doubts about its safety to use in pregnancy and so it is best avoided at this time (Shepherd’s Purse is used to induce contractions at birth in traditional Bolivian medicine and it is thought to stimulate the uterus in Ayurvedic medicine).
 Likewise it is recommended to avoid Shepherd’s Purse during breastfeeding, not because of concerns re safety but because it is suspected that ingredients in the herb (glocosinolates) may taint the milk.